seema1406/seema1406/README.md

-Hi, I'm Seema 👋 — a passionate Software Developer who loves building projects with Java, Python, JavaScript, React, and DevOps.
+Hi, I'm Seema 👋 — a passionate Software Developer skilled in Java, Python, JavaScript, and React.
+I love building real-world projects and continuously upskilling myself to stay ahead in the tech industry.